delgada-ui/delgada/README.md

 # poppyhtml

-A very tiny compiler for writing vanilla web technologies with the ergonomics and composability of a modern frontend framework.
+A tiny compiler for writing vanilla HTML, CSS, and JavaScript with the ergonomics and composability of a modern frontend framework.